Whether we wanted to be mothers or not,

-If you’ve had a miscarriage, stillbirth, or difficulty getting pregnant and would like to approach these issues creatively you are very welcome to join us.
+If you’ve had a miscarriage or difficulty getting pregnant and would like to approach these issues creatively you are very welcome to join us.
 The workshop will also be supported by a mental health practitioner.

-For more information or to join email email@example.com
+For more information or to sign up email email@example.com

 Who is this workshop for?

-This workshop is for people who have themselves had a miscarriage, still birth, or difficulty getting pregnant.
-If you are the partner of someone who has had a miscarriage, still birth, or difficultly getting pregnant, and would like to get in touch, please do – as we may have future workshops for broader groups of people.
+This workshop is for people who have themselves had a miscarriage or difficulty getting pregnant.
+If you are the partner of someone who has had a miscarriage or difficulty getting pregnant, and would like to get in touch, please do – as we may have future workshops for broader groups of people.

 You don’t need to have any creative writing experience to take part in this workshop.
 As long as you’re interested in the idea of using creative writing as a way to think about your experiences, this workshop is for you.
 You won’t have to share any writing if you don’t want to, and your writing won’t be used in any way after the workshop, unless you would like it to be.